 Investors cannot directly invest in an index.

 Funds that seek investment results that, before expenses, correspond to the price and yield of a particular index have no assurance that the price and yield of that index can be fully matched.

 ETFs can entail risks similar to direct stock ownership, including market, sector, or industry risks.
 Some ETFs may involve international risk, currency risk, commodity risk, and interest rate risk.
 Trading prices may not reflect the net asset value of the underlying securities.
 Commission fees typically apply.

 Mutual funds, closed-end funds, and exchange-traded funds are subject to market, exchange rate, political, credit, interest rate, and prepayment risks, which vary depending on the type of mutual fund.
 Fund purchases may be subject to investment minimums, eligibility, and other restrictions, as well as charges and expenses.
-Certain money market funds may impose liquidity fees and redemption gates in certain circumstances.

 Market volatility, volume, and system availability may delay account access and trade executions.

 Past performance of a security or strategy does not guarantee future results or success.

 Options are not suitable for all investors as the special risks inherent to options trading may expose investors to potentially rapid and substantial losses.
 Options trading subject to TD Ameritrade review and approval.
 Please read Characteristics and Risks of Standardized Options before investing in options.